hurwitzlab/biosys-analytics/lectures/17-logging/python-logging.md

 # Logging in Python

-So far we've use `print` statements that go to STDOUT and the `warn` function that makes is slightly more convenient to `print` to STDERR.
-The trouble with this approach to writing and debugging code is that you need to remove all the `print` statements prior to releasing your code or running your tests.
+So far we've use `print` statements that go to STDOUT and the `warn` function that makes is slightly more convenient to write to STDERR.
+The trouble with this approach to writing and debugging code is that you need to remove all the `print`/`warn` statements prior to releasing your code or running your tests.
 With the `logging` module (https://docs.python.org/3/library/logging.html), you can sprinkle messages to yourself liberally throughout your code and chose *at run time* which ones to see.

 Like with `random.seed`, calls to the `logging` module affect the **global state** of how logging happens.
 First you need to set up how the logging will happen using the `basicConfig` (https://docs.python.org/3/library/logging.html#logging.basicConfig).
-Typically you will set log message to go to a `filename` (if you don't indicate a filename then messages go to STDERR) with the `filemode` of "w" (write, which will overwrite existing files; default is "a" for append) at some `level` like "debug" (default is NOTSET so everything prints).
-Here is a script that does that:
+Typically you will set log message to go to a `filename` (if you don't indicate a filename then messages go to STDERR) with the `filemode` of "w" (write, which will overwrite existing files; default is "a" for append) at some `level` like `logging.DEBUG` (default is `logging.NOTSET` so everything prints).
+Here is a script (in `examples`) that does that:

 ````
 $ cat -n basic.py